certara/pyDarwin/docs/Example1.rst

 Usage details for starting a search in ``pyDarwin`` can be found :ref:`here<Execution>`.

-See :ref:`examples<examples_target>` for additional details about accessing example files.
+See :ref:`"Examples"<examples_target>` for additional details about accessing example files.

 Initialization of the run should generate output similar to this: